koodimonsteri/docbot/README.md

 **Backend**
-- Create embedding from text
 - Create embeddings from pdf file
+- Save embeddings and filename to database
-- Search embeddings
+- Retrieve embeddings from database
 - Chat websocket
-**TODOs:**
 - Use embeddings in chat
-- Chat histories?
-- Save uploaded pdf file info to db for shared usage between users

 **Frontend**
-- Chat app
+- Chat
 - Sidepanel to upload / select file used in chat

 **TODOs:**
 - Chat histories?